Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Introduction

 As we mentioned above, most literature focuses on how the properties of the map $\beta:x\mapsto \beta_x$ aid to solve Problem~\eqref{eq:Decision-Dependent-Uncertainty}.
 In contrast, the focus of the Bayesian approach in \cite{salas2023existence} is rather on which kind of measure maps $\beta$ can be constructed as beliefs over a given moving set $S:X\tto Y$, such that the induced Problem~\eqref{eq:Decision-Dependent-Uncertainty} is solvable.
 That is, the data of the problem is not the measure map $\beta$ itself, but rather the moving support $S$.

-In \cite{salas2023existence} (as well as in \cite{Mallozzi1996}), the main contributions are on existence of solutions of Problem~\eqref{eq:Decision-Dependent-Uncertainty}, and so, on continuity properties of the mapping Particularly in \cite{salas2023existence}, it is observed that continuity of $\phi$ can be deduced for a large family of beliefs by studying how the neutral belief behaves, which is given by uniform distribution over the moving set $S(x)$ (see equation~\eqref{eq:def neutral belief} for the formal definition).
-The main results of \cite{salas2023existence} in this sense are that $\phi$ is continuous for the neutral belief over $S$ in the following cases: \begin{enumerate} \item[(I)] the set-valued map $S:X\tto Y$ is continuous with full-dimensional, compact, convex values. \item[(II)] the set-valued map $S:X\tto Y$ is given as the solution set of a bounded parametric fully linear problem, that is, $S(x) := \argmin_y\{ c^{\top}y\colon Ax+By\leq b \}$. \end{enumerate} In some sense, this is not surprising.
-Indeed, continuity of $S$ is expected to be a necessary condition for the continuity of the expected value function $\phi$.
-However, it is not a sufficient condition (see \cite{salas2023existence}) and so some extra qualification conditions on $S$ are needed.
-Then, the first positive result is deduced under some kind of Slater condition, while the second positive result is deduced for the linear case.
-This is a recurrent situation in regularity results for optimization: either some Slater-type condition is present to control the dimension of the problem, or some linearity assumption is used to control the potential change of dimensions.

-In this work, we continue the study of the expected value function $\phi$, exploring sufficient conditions on the set-valued map $S$ to deduce Lipschitzianity.
+In \cite{salas2023existence} (as well as in \cite{Mallozzi1996}), the main contributions are on existence of solutions of Problem~\eqref{eq:Decision-Dependent-Uncertainty}, and so, on continuity properties of the mapping Particularly in \cite{salas2023existence}, it is observed that continuity of $\phi$ can be deduced for a large family of beliefs by studying how the neutral belief behaves, which is given by a uniform distribution over the moving set $S(x)$ (see equation~\eqref{eq:def neutral belief} for the formal definition).
+The main results of \cite{salas2023existence} in this sense are that $\phi$ is continuous for the neutral belief over $S$ in the following cases: \begin{enumerate} \item[(I)] the set-valued map $S:X\tto Y$ is continuous with full-dimensional, compact, convex values. \item[(II)] the set-valued map $S:X\tto Y$ is given as the solution set of a bounded parametric fully linear problem, that is, $S(x) := \argmin_y\{ c^{\top}y\colon Ax+By\leq b \}$. \end{enumerate} In this work, we continue the study of the expected value function $\phi$, exploring sufficient conditions on the set-valued map $S$ to deduce Lipschitz continuity of $\phi$.
 Lipschitz continuity of $\phi$ can open the door to numerical treatments of Problem~\eqref{eq:Decision-Dependent-Uncertainty} and it is definitely a desired property in first-order analysis and optimization.
-Again in this setting, Lipschitzianity of $S$ (in the sense of Hausdorff distances) and Lipschitzianity of the integrand $\theta$ are not sufficient to guarantee Lipschitzianity of the expected value function (see Example~\ref{ex:lip svm nonlip belief}, below).
+In particular, subgradient methods are well-fitted for Lipschitz functions, when using the Clarke subdifferential or the Mordukhovich subdifferential, as they are nonempty at each point of the domain (see, e.g., \cite{rockafellar2009variational}).
+Also, in the context of constrained optimization if the objective is Lipschitz it allows us to use penalization techniques, see, e.g., \cite{Xiao2026Developing} and the references therein.
+Again in this setting, Lipschitz continuity of $S$ (in the sense of Hausdorff distances) and Lipschitz continuity of the integrand $\theta$ are not sufficient to guarantee Lipschitz continuity of the expected value function (see Example~\ref{ex:lip svm nonlip belief}, below).